 There are also some actions with beneficial effects.
-For example, the NPS completed a revision of 9B regulations, publishing the final rule (81 FR 77972) in November 4, 2016, governing nonfederal oil and gas development within the boundaries of NPS units.
+For example, the NPS completed a revision of 9B regulations, publishing the final rule (81 FR 77972) in November 4, 2016, governing non-federal oil and gas development within the boundaries of NPS units.
 Generally, the changes focus on improving resource protection aspects of the regulations while accounting for advances in oil and gas technology and industry practices.
 These changes have lasting beneficial impacts on soils, due to improving resource protection practices.
 In addition, NPS completed plugging and reclaiming 56 abandoned wells and closing 37 open mine portals in Big South Fork NRRA in 2012 and may initiate another project to plug and reclaim additional wells at Big South Fork NRRA in 2018 to protect resources and provide a safe visitor experience.
 Surface reclamation that has occurred on these existing access roads and well pads reduces soil erosion and reestablishes surface drainage flows.
 These actions result in lasting beneficial impacts on soils.
-Also, the information provided by geologic resource surveys of proposed operations in Big South Fork NRRA would increase NPS awareness and understanding of the resource in Big South Fork NRRA.
+Also, the information provided by geologic resource surveys of proposed operations in Big South Fork NRRA.